psamuels00/artwork/README.md

 ## TODO

 ### High priority
-- allow navigation of submenus on Portfolio and Doodles pages using left/right arrow keys
 - ensure fully contained image on image pages, also first project image

 ### Medium priority